Cerebral Aneurysm Coiling

 Cerebral aneurysm coiling is a less invasive alternative to surgical clipping.
 While both surgical clipping and endovascular coiling have risks and benefits, endovascular coiling remains the first-line treatment for ruptured and unruptured cerebral aneurysms, especially for patients with poor health and underlying medical conditions.

 It’s critical to match the right patient with the right procedure.
-Your treatment team will determine which approach you are a candidate for based on your age and health, as well as the aneurysm's size, location and neck geometry.
+Your treatment team will determine which approach you are a candidate for based on your age and health, as well as the aneurysm's size, location, and neck geometry.

 How should I prepare for the procedure?

 Preparation depends on whether the patient presents with a ruptured or unruptured aneurysm.
 Because a ruptured aneurysm is treated as a medical emergency, patients need to be stabilized and the source of the hemorrhaging must be located before the procedure can begin.
-Based on findings, the specialists determine the best course of treatment, which is discussed with the patient and their family.
+Based on the findings, the specialists determine the best course of treatment, which is discussed with the patient and their family.

 With unruptured aneurysms, patients have time to prepare for a scheduled procedure.
-This may include blood tests, X-rays and electrocardiograms in the days leading up to the procedure.
+This may include blood tests, X-rays, and electrocardiograms in the days leading up to the procedure.
 You may also need to stop taking certain medications or supplements a week before surgery.